StrumDev/Unt/README.md

 # Unt -> User Network Transport

-UDP Network with support for reliable sending
+UDP Networking with support for reliable and unreliable channels, in pure C#, can be used in both Unity and console applications.

+This is the first version of this solution.

 I've only been learning C# for 1 year and this is my first project that I like to develop.